saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **Can I run native app tests with XCUITest test automation?**

-Yes, but only on iOS 10 and iOS 9 (note these OS versions have different default behavior).
+Yes, on iOS 13 and above.

 #### **How do I upload an iOS app?**

-You'll need to export your app as an .ipa file for Ad Hoc Deployment as described in [Building an .ipa File](/mobile-apps/automated-testing/ipa-files/#building-an-ipa-file).
+You'll need to export your app as an .ipa file for Ad-Hoc Deployment as described in [Building an .ipa File](/mobile-apps/automated-testing/ipa-files/#building-an-ipa-file).

 You can upload your .ipa manually to create a project, then upload subsequent versions either manually or through our REST API, as described in [Uploading Your App to Real Device Storage with the REST API](/mobile-apps/app-storage).